History of NYOS

 2 August 2014

-The organisation celebrates its 35th anniversary with a Gala Concert attended by its Patron, HRH The Earl of Wessex, in Edinburgh’s Usher Hall.
-The Symphony Orchestra was joined on stage by extraordinary trumpet player Håkan Hardenberger.
+Watch: NYOS celebrated its 35th anniversary with a Gala Concert attended by its Patron, HRH The Duke of Edinburgh, in Edinburgh’s Usher Hall.
+The Symphony Orchestra was joined on stage by extraordinary trumpet player, Håkan Hardenberger.

 20 August 2014